Addressing geometrical perturbations by applying generalized polynomial chaos to virtual density in continuous energy Monte-Carlo power iteration: Theoretical background

 Eq.\eqref{eq:eigen_eq} can be solved using Monte Carlo power iteration

 which amounts to separating neutrons in fission generations, and using the fission neutrons from generation $g-1$ as the source for generation $g$.
 Then, the fission source (and the flux) will converge to the stationary state as $g$ increases.
-The generation-wise multiplication factor can be computed using the flux or, equivalently, the neutron density:
+The generation-wise multiplication factor can be computed using the flux or, equivalently, the fission source:

+where $n^{g}(\mathbf{r}, \mathbf{\Omega}, E, \mathbf{X})$ denotes the fission source.
+Note that in practice, we define $n^{g-1}=n_S^g$ to be the fission source at the start of generation $g$ and $n^g=n_F^g$ as the resulting fission bank at the end of generation $g$, and we recall that if (non-weight preserving) population control is enacted, as is customary for Monte Carlo static power iteration calculations in reactor physics, $n^g$ does not coincide with the fission source used to start the next generation~\cite{mcnp6}.
+In what follows, we will use the fission source/bank rather than the neutron flux, as it is more practical for our purpose.
+We will denote $n^g=n_F^g$ the \textbf{fission bank}, i.e. the set of neutrons produced by fission at the end of generation $g$, and $n^{g-1}=n_S^g$ the \textbf{fission source}, i.e. the set of neutrons that serves as the source term for generation $g$.
+We follow the same convention for all other observables taken at the end (resp. start) of a generation.

 In this context, the usual Monte Carlo machinery appears to hold.
 In particular, nothing prevents the usual variance reduction and collision biasing techniques from being used.